 Public watch hours are the combined viewing time of all your public videos.
 This means videos listed as “Public” or “Unlisted” contribute to your watch hour total.
 However, “Private” videos do not count.
 Watch time is calculated based on the actual duration of your video, not how fast someone plays it or if they skip parts.
 So, a 10-minute video watched completely contributes 10 minutes to your public watch hours.
 This metric is tracked over a rolling 12-month period.
 For example, if someone watches your video today, that watch time will count toward your total for the next 365 days.
 Want to learn more about how watch time is calculated?
 Check out this helpful resource on public watch hours.

-Why Watch Hours Matter for Creators
+Why Watch Hours Are a Key Metric for Creators

 Watch hours are essential for channel growth and monetization.
 Reaching 4,000 public watch hours in the past 12 months is a core requirement for joining the YouTube Partner Program (YPP), which opens doors to various monetization features, including ad revenue sharing.
 Beyond monetization, watch hours signal to YouTube’s algorithm that viewers find your content engaging, potentially increasing visibility in search results and recommendations.
 More watch hours can mean more views, subscribers, and overall success.
 If you’re serious about growing your channel, increasing your watch hours is crucial.
 Learn more about generating watch time and check out our resources on SEO and content creation.